aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/04-set-up-site-to-site-vpn.md

 **Site-to-Site VPN Connection:** As a result of the VPN attachment being provisioned, you will notice in the Site-to-Site VPN Connections area of the console that a new connection resource has been created.
 If you review the **`Tunnel Details`** of the connection, it will show both tunnels in the **`DOWN`** state because you have not yet configured the on-premises side of the connection.
 {{% /notice %}}

-## 6. Configure Site-to-Site VPN Connection
+## 6. Configure On-premises Customer Gateway

 Your next step is to obtain configuration data from the newly created site-to-site VPN connection and use it to configure your on-premises customer gateway device.